Azure/azureml-examples/cli/README.md

 To create or setup a workspace with the assets used in these examples, run the [setup script](setup-workspace.sh).

-If you do not have an Azure ML workspace, run `bash setup-workspace.sh`.

 ## Examples

 **Jobs** ([jobs](jobs))